 - Marketing funnel: The visualization of the stages of a customer’s interactions and decisions, organized from initial interactions to specific decisions related to a product or service.

-The reasons you might invest in particular content vary, but a few considerations apply to most content discussions.
-These considerations include:
+The reasons you invest in particular content may vary, but a few considerations apply to most content discussions.
+These include:

 1. Audience

-You must define your audience before building a content marketing business case.
-The definition of your audience — including demographics and psychographics — will allow you to better determine the types of content your organization should create and how to distribute it.
-To be successful, you must create content that engages your target audience.
+You must define your target audience before building a content marketing business case.
+The definition of your audience — including demographics and psychographics — will allow you to better determine the most effective types of content your organization should create and how to distribute them.
+Because to be successful, you must create content that engages your target audience.

 2. SEO value